Advanced Automotive Technology

 Program Description

-Advanced Automotive Technology (auto mechanics) offers two short-term certificates, one being the Undercar/Chassis Specialist which takes one complete semester offered in the fall and two courses in the following spring semester.
+Advanced Automotive Technology (auto mechanics) offers three short-term certificates, one being the Undercar/Chassis Specialist which takes one complete semester offered in the fall and two courses in the following spring semester.
 Completion requires 24 credit hours.
-The second short-term certificate is the Underhood/Drivability Specialist which begins in the spring semester and includes three courses and continues through summer semester and concludes the following fall semester.
+The second short-term certificate is the Underhood/Drivability Specialist which begins in the spring semester and includes three courses, continues through the summer semester, and concludes the following fall semester.
 Completion requires 27 credit hours with no academic course requirements.
-The courses offered in these two short-term certificates are stackable and count toward the requirements for both the Certificate and the Associate of Applied Science (A.A.S.)
+The third short-term is the Electrical Vehicle Specialist in Automotive which begins in the spring semester and concludes the following fall semester.
+Completion requires 12 credit hours with no academic course requirements.
+The courses offered in these short-term certificates are stackable and count toward the requirements for both the Certificate and the Associate of Applied Science (A.A.S.)
 Degree in General Technology.

 Associate of Applied Science (A.A.S.)
-Degree in General Technology is a full two-year track (six semesters) which includes the entire automotive curriculum and all the academic course requirements for an A.A.S.
+Degree in General Technology is a full two-year track that includes the entire automotive curriculum and all the academic course requirements for an A.A.S.
 Degree.
 These academics are higher-level academics and are completely transferable to any college or university.

 Program Expectations

-Students are exposed to the industry requirements for today’s automotive service technicians.
-This means, in addition to the curriculum requirements, students will develop professional skills and processes used by today’s highly successful technicians.
+Students are exposed to the industry requirements of today’s automotive service technicians.
+This means, that in addition to the curriculum requirements, students will develop professional skills and processes used by today’s highly successful technicians.
 Students must be prepared to invest time and effort into their education and training.
-The program focuses on producing confident, qualified graduates for employment in fast paced, late model technology, vehicle repair facilities.
+The program focuses on producing confident, qualified graduates for employment in fast-paced, late-model technology, vehicle repair facilities.

 Career Path